genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/01_training-content-day1.md

 The **server** folder follows the same structure.
 This contains all the server-side projects.

 ## 2. Define the data model
 Now you are ready to define the fields and tables that make up your [data model](../../../database/fields-tables-views/fields-tables-views/).
-This structures information in a simple way that can be viewed by users and processed by the application.
+This model structures information in a simple way that can be viewed by users and processed by the application.

 Open IntelliJ and open the alpha project (the devtraining-seed you cloned).
 After importing and indexing, you should see the files and project structure ready.